St. Lawrence species

 In season

 Spawning occurs near the end of November.
 The female will lay up to 60,000 eggs.
-The male is responsible for the protection of the eggs during a period of 3 months, up until they hatch.
+The male is responsible for protecting the eggs over a three-month period, up until they hatch.

 On the defensive

-In addition to its spines, the sculpin has another very efficient defence mechanism: it has the ability to modify its color and camouflage with its environment.
+In addition to its spines, the sculpin has another very effective defence mechanism: it can modify its colour and camouflage with its environment.

-The sculpin has a stocky elongated body with a plain variable color, which is dotted or striped.
+The sculpin has a stocky elongated body with a plain but variable colour and is dotted or striped.
 During reproduction, the male’s belly becomes red with large white spots.
 This fish has a large head with big eyes and a wide mouth.
 It can eat relatively large fish compared to its size.
-It has spines on its head’s operculum, as well as on its gills and back.
+It has spines on its head’s operculum and on its gills and back.

-On muddy or sandy bottoms or on beds of seaweed, near the coast.
+On muddy or sandy sea bottoms or on beds of seaweed near the coast.

 Crabs